-**AT THIS TIME, NO JURY TRIALS WILL TAKE PLACE BETWEEN MONDAY, MARCH 16, 2020 AND FRIDAY, APRIL 10, 2020.
-IF YOU WERE SUMMONED TO SERVE ON JURY DUTY BETWEEN THESE DATES, YOUR SERVICE HAS BEEN EXCUSED.
+**AT THIS TIME, JURY TERMS ARE SUSPENDED THROUGH SEPTEMBER 1, 2020.
+IF YOU WERE SUMMONED TO SERVE ON JURY DUTY DURING THIS TIME, YOUR SERVICE HAS BEEN EXCUSED.

 For the most up-to-date information about courts operations during the COVID-19 outbreak, please visit the Courts page or our COVID-19 Alert page.